Itinerary: Bologna, Sant’Agata Bolognese, Maranello

 Ferrari, Lamborghini, Ducati: a tour in Motor Valley, Italy

 The area between Bologna and Modena in the Emilia Romagna region is also known as "The Motor Valley" or "The land of motors" because it is the homeland of some of the best car and motorcycle companies in Italy and in the world.
 In fact, this area is dedicated to motors, so here, you can discover the history and learn about the many victories of some worldwide famous car and motorbike manufacturers, such as Ferrari, Lamborghini, and Ducati.
-People in Emilia Romagna has a true passion for motors, and if you like them too, this tour is exactly for you!
+People in Emilia Romagna have a true passion for motors, and if you like them too, this tour is exactly for you!

-The tour starts from Bologna, and most precisely in Borgo Panigale, the city district where Museo Ducati (pic n°5) is located.
+The tour starts from Bologna, and most precisely in Borgo Panigale, the city district where Museo Ducati pic n°5 is located.
 The Ducati brand was born in 1926 thanks to engineer Antonio Cavalieri Ducati, but the motorcycle department was opened only in 1946, just after the Second World War was over.
-The first model produced was "Cucciolo", a light and easy-to-use motorbike.
+The first model produced was the "Cucciolo", a light and easy-to-use motorbike.
 From that time on, the company has been developed until becoming one of the most important motorcycle brands in the world and taking also part in many prestigious competitions.

-The Ducati Museum, founded in 1998 on a 1,000 square meter large area, offers you two ways to visit: on one side, you can admire all the motorcycles in a chronological order, starting from the first prototypes to the most refined models of our days, - on the other side, you can stroll around some halls where different aspects of the Ducati company are depicted.
+The Ducati Museum, founded in 1998 on a 1,000 square meter large area, offers you two ways to visit: on one side, you can admire all the motorcycles in chronological order, starting from the first prototypes to the most refined models of our days, - on the other side, you can stroll around some halls where different aspects of the Ducati company are depicted.
 Here, you can learn a lot about its history, and about its famous models, accessories, and much more!
 You also have the chance to visit the factory where these famous Ducati motorcycles are produced and assembled.

 The Lamborghini Factory, another milestone of the Motor Valley, is located 24 kilometers North-West from here.
 It was founded in 1963 by entrepreneur Ferruccio Lamborghini who, according to what is said, started producing cars after a fight with Enzo Ferrari.
 Since then, the Lamborghini Company has been producing the worldwide known luxury and competition cars that have the bull as their symbol.